-, Resu ılts Forec casts Dimension/ indicator/measure 2018 2019 2020 2021 2022 2023 2024 2025 Material variations OPERATING POSITION Adjusted underlying result Adjusted underlying surplus (or deficit) (Adjusted underlying surplus (deficit)/ Adjusted underlying surplus (derivi)/ Adjusted underlying revenue] x100 (11.2%) (5.0%) (1.5%) (5.0%) (6.2%) (4.7%) (4.4%) (3.9%) Council's underlying deficit increased by a further 3.5% compared to 2020.
-The larger underlying deficit, in the 2021 year, was mainly due to unexpected landfill rehabilitation provision as a result of council undertaking an independent review of the provision in accordance with EPA requirements.
-The results are forecasted to remain in deficit mainly due to increases in depreciation expenses resulting from the construction of major new infrastructure. e.g Gippsland Regional Aquatic Facility (GRAC) and Latrobe Creative Precinct, now referred to as the Gippsland Performing Arts Centre.
-Rates concentration Rates compared to adjusted underlying revenue [Rate revenue / Adjusted underlying revenue] x100 59.4% 60.1% 60.1% 61.3% 64.7% 67.6% 67.8% 68% The result for this measure has been slightly increasing over the last four years indicating an increasing reliance on rate revenue.
-The ratio is expected to continue to rise into the future primarily based on moderate estimates of future levels of recurrent government funding and user fees and charges linked to COVID recovery.
-Rates effort Rates compared to property values [Rate revenue / Capital improved value of rateable properties in the municipality] x100 0.7% 0.7% 0.7% 0.7% 0.6% 0.6% 0.6% 0.6% The result for this measure has remained stable over the four year period.
-A small decrease is forecast in 2022 as a result of increasing property valuations across the municipality.
+Results Results Forecasts casts Results Fore Dimension/ indicator/measure 2018 2019 2020 2021 2022 2023 2024 2025 Material variations Dimension/ indicator/measure 2018 2019 2020 2021 2022 2023 2024 2025 Material variations Indebtedness Non-current liabilities compared to own source revenue [Non-current liabilities / Own source revenue] x100 Sebtedness 39.0% 26.9% 24.7% 32.3% 29.2% 27.4% 25.7% 18.9% The increased ratio in 2021 was due to final drawdown of \$7.1 million new borrowings for the Gippsland Regional Aquatic Centre (GRAC), together with a reduction in own source revenue as OPERATING POSITION Adjusted underlying result Adjusted underlying surplus (or deficit) [Adjusted underlying surplus (deficit)/ Adjusted underlying revenue] x100 (11.2%) (5.0%) (1.5%) (5.0%) (6.2%) (4.7%) (4.4%) (3.9%) Council's underlying deficit increased by a further 3.5% compare to 2020.
+The larger underlying deficit, in 2021 year, was mainly due to unexpected landfill rehabilitation provision as a result of council undertaking a independent review of the provision in accordance with EPA requirements.
+The res upgrade20202020Asset renewal andupgrade compareddepreciationto depreciationImage: second secon The ratio in 2020 included additional one off stimulus funding from the State and Federal Government.
+The reduction in the ratio in future years is symbolic of the increased depreciation costs associated with over \$100M of new infrastructure assets are forecasted to rem in deficit mainly due increases in depreciat expenses resulting fro the construction of m new infrastructure. e.
+Gippsland Regional Aquatic Facility (GRAG and Latrobe Creative Precinct, now referren to as the Gippsland Performing Arts Cent predominately funded by State and Federal Government grants.
+Council's largest asset class, roads, is expected to be maintained around 100%, however other classes such as drainage, which is renewed only on a reactive basis, and buildings which are often reliant on government funding for major renewal and upgrade works will remain below 100%.
+STABILITY Rates concentration Rates compared to adjusted underlying revenue [Rate revenue / Adjusted underlying revenue] x100 59.4% 60.1% 60.1% 61.3% 64.7% 67.6% 67.8% 68% The result for this measure has been sli increasing over the la four years indicating increasing reliance o rate revenue.
+The rat is expected to contin to rise into the futur primarily based on moderate estimates future levels of recur government funding user fees and charge linked to COVID reco Rates effort Rates compared to property values [Rate revenue / Capital improved value of rateable properties in the municipality] x100 0.7% 0.7% 0.7% 0.7% 0.6% 0.6% 0.6% 0.6% The result for this measure has remaine stable over the four period.
+A small decre is forecast in 2022 as a result of increasing property valuations across the municipal